BOBBY DARIN lived his short life on a time-fuse, no time to waste,

 contemporary relevance, tied in with the odd renaissance of ‘Swing’

-that charges at least one of his career-stages with a curious resonance
+at least one of his career-stages with a curious resonance

 ‘BORN WALDEN ROBERT CASSOTTO’

 Bobby Darin lived his short life on a time-fuse, no time to waste, nothing to lose.
 He lived fast.
 Died Young.
 The regular Rock ‘n’ Roll blueprint – sure, so why should we care about him now…?
 Well, there’s the biopic in which Kevin Spacey portrays this problematic American Idol.
 It provides a kind of curious relevance, tied in with the odd renaissance of ‘Swing’ that charges at least one of his multiple career-stages with contemporary resonance.
 But there are other reasons too.

 Born in Philadelphia on 14 May 1936, he grew up in New York unaware that ‘big sister’ Nina who raised him was really